gise11e/gise11e.github.io/_projects/snakify.md

 ---
 JS/HTML/PHP/CSS

-game of Snake built using vanilla JS and CSS.
+game of Snake built with vanilla JS and CSS.
 Design concept of space race.